serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

       ...
       dnsName: ${siteCloudFrontConfig.distribution.domainName}
 ```
 The `dnsName` input parameter for the `aws-route53` component is provided the output from the `aws-cloudfront` component.
-You will notice that the component's instance name `siteCloudFrontConfig` is used to reference the output variable.
+You will notice that the component's instance name, `siteCloudFrontConfig`, is used to reference the output variable.

 #### Dependency

-Components can have dependencies amongst each other.
-It can be fairly cumbersome for a component or application author to keep track of.
+Components can have dependencies amongst each other; it can be fairly cumbersome for a component or application author to keep track of.
 To aid with that, the system keeps track of the dependency tree for you, based on the use of input variables and output variables.

-For example, since the `siteRoute53Config` component uses the output variable from the `siteCloudFrontConfig` component, the `siteRoute53Config` component waits for the `siteCloudFrontConfig` component to finish, and then uses it output.
+For example, since the `siteRoute53Config` component uses the output variable from the `siteCloudFrontConfig` component, the `siteRoute53Config` component waits for the `siteCloudFrontConfig` component to finish, and then uses its output.

 The set of components that do not have any dependencies can execute in parallel, thus improving performance.

 ## Component Behavior

-We looked at the configuration for the `static-website` component and now let's look at the code that drives the behavior.
+We looked at the configuration for the `static-website` component.
+Now, let's look at the code that drives the behavior.

 The behavior or implementation of the `static-website` component is placed in the `index.js` file, as shown below: